It is 6:00 pm and your dog is nowhere in sight.

 WiFi Networks: The Whistle 3 only connects to 2.4 GHz Wi-Fi networks.

 Requires Subscription: You would also need to pay anywhere from $6.95 to $9.95 per month for the subscription plan.
 There is no way for you to use the tracker without subscribing.
 This might turn some people off.
 Whistle says that it needs the cellular network of AT&T to be able to pinpoint your dog’s locations when your pet wanders out of Wi-Fi range.
 And even if you are okay with having to subscribe to use the product, you would also need to get a separate subscription for each Whistle 3 you have for each of your pets.
-So if you have five dogs at home, you will be spending up to $50 a month to have them all tracked.
+So if you have five dogs at home, you will be spending an amount a month to have them all tracked.

 Only Basic Pet Activity Tracking: One of the features of the Whistle 3 is that it tracks your pet’s activities to give you an idea if your dog is getting enough exercise.
 The problem is that it uses very basic activity tracking, using the distance traveled by your pet and then counting the calories burned from there.
 The problem arises when you drive with your pet in the car.
 The tracker will think that your pet is walking, and this means that the activity tracking is more than a little off.
 There is also no way for you to pause the activity tracking.